 On the other hand, without optimization plus activity, nothing will happen.
 Your website will not be noticed, you’ll have little traffic, and your business will slowly disappear.

-The thing is, we see new developments in SEO on a daily basis.
+The thing is, we see new developments in SEO on a daily basis, and sometimes even hourly.
 Algorithms change at a dizzying rate, like a ride on The Flying Cobras at Carowinds.
 It’s almost a full-time job to keep up with everything.
 And that’s what we do here.
 We stay on top of things so you can be free to take care of your business.

 Why should you pay me for something you could probably do yourself?